 “Please.”
 Rainie interjected.
 “I’ll figure it out.”

-Chloe puzzled, quite didn’t understand, though finally she didn’t pursue the matter.
+Chloe puzzled, quite did not understand, though finally she did not pursue the matter.
 “Fine!
-But for your information, he’d make the perfect escort.”
+But for your information, he would make the perfect escort.”
 She finished obdurately.

 Rainie winced at her disarranging but truthful comment.
-Of course, Chloe was right, although at this desperate time required desperate measure kind of situation, proposing to Draven would be the last thing she’d ever do.
+Of course, Chloe was right, although at this desperate time required desperate measure kind of situation, proposing to Draven would be the last thing she would ever do.

 “I’m sure there’ll be another man who could pretend to be powerful or act good enough to be perfect enough to be by my side.”

 “Sure, though the fact is, Draven doesn’t need to act or pretend.”
 Chloe told her with irritation.
 “I can’t see what your problem is.”
-She shook her head disbelief, didn’t understand why Rainie rejected a man as caliber as Draven Knight.
+She shook her head disbelief, did not understand why Rainie rejected a man as caliber as Draven Knight.

-Obviously Chloe couldn’t see!
+Obviously Chloe could not see!
 The problem was, Rainie felt totally ridiculous and completely humiliated.
 She had no intention to embarrass herself further more.

 “There’s no problem.”
 Rainie lied.